untitledstartup/swift-style-guide/README.md

 #### Prefer structs over classes

-Unless you require functionality that can only be provided by a class (like identity or deinitializers), implement a struct instead.
+Unless you require functionality that can only be provided by a class (like identity or deinitializers or implementing a UIKit or Core Data subclass), implement a struct instead.

 Note that inheritance is (by itself) usually _not_ a good reason to use classes, because polymorphism can be provided by protocols, and implementation reuse can be provided through composition.